 Her remains were returned to Somerset County for interment near her parents in the Rockwood IOOF Cemetery.
 Rev. Gerald L. Myers officiated at the funeral service.
 An obituary was published in the Meyersdale Republican.

-Helen died at Conemaugh Hospital in Johnstown, Cambria County, PA at the age of 78 on July 3, 1994.
+Helen survived as a widow for another 18 years.
+She died at Conemaugh Hospital in Johnstown at the age of 78 on July 3, 1994.
 Burial was in Somerset County Memorial Park, following funeral services held in the family church, led by Rev. Gerald L. Myers.
 The Somerset Daily American published an obituary.

-Son Robert R. Gorsuch ( ? -living) was born in (?).
+Son Robert Richard Gorsuch (1938-2020) was born on June 12, 1938 in Reading Mines, Somerset County.
 He married Lilia "Aldine" Secrest (Jan.
 9, 1941-2017), daughter of Earl and Evelyn (Hill) Secrest of Hooversville.
 Their marriage lasted for 50 years until the separation of death.
-The family made their home in Hooversville and had one daughter, Tara Lepley.
+The family made their home in Hooversville and bore one daughter, Tara Lepley.
+Richard was a veteran of the U.S. Army.
+Later, he was employed by Pennsylvania Fine Wine and Spirits, a job from which he retired.
+Reported the Somerset Daily American, he "was an avid member of the Audubon Society.
+Robert was a talented woodworker, gardener, and sportsman.
+He spent countless hours at the Allegheny Front Hawk Watch."
 As a young adult, Aldine served as a clerk at the Somerset County Courthouse.
 Later, said the Somerset Daily American, she " worked as the bookkeeper at Daniel Shaffer’s Inc. in Hooversville for many years....
 Aldine lived a life of joyfully dedicated service to her family, friends, neighbors and community.
 Aldine could be found wherever there was a need for help of any kind.
 She enjoyed baking cookies and other treats for her family and friends.
 When the Hooversville swinging bridge was destroyed by flood waters in January 1996, Aldine baked hundreds and hundreds of delicious treats to be sold each week at Terlingo’s Economy Store with all profits going to the fund to rebuild the bridge."
 They were members of the Hooversville Christian Church.
 As Aldine's health declined, she was admitted to Meadow View Nursing Home, and succumbed there at the age of 76 on Nov.
 19, 2017.
 Rev. Wayne Lasure led the funeral service, with burial in the Patriotic Order of the Sons of America Cemetery in Hooversville.
 In an obituary in the Daily American, the family requested that any memorial donations be made to The Mary Grace Foundation of Johnstown or to Trinity Farms in Hollsopple.
+Robert lived for another two-plus years.
+He passed into eternity at home at the age of 81 on March 19, 2020.
+After a funeral again led by Rev. Lasure, he was lowered into rest beside his wife.